Laryngeal Airway Mask Market Size and Share

 Segment Analysis

-Disposable masks generated 62.45% of laryngeal mask airways market revenue in 2024.
+Disposable masks accounted for 61.78% of the laryngeal mask airways market revenue in 2025.
 Their infection-control edge convinced infection-prevention committees to adopt “single-use only” policies across many hospitals.
-Second-generation disposable units featuring gastric drainage and higher seal pressures are advancing at an 8.11% CAGR, raising average selling prices and offsetting commodity-line ASP compression.
-Reusables linger in resource-constrained health systems but lose ground as sterilization labor and traceability costs rise toward disposable parity.
+Second-generation disposable units featuring gastric drainage and higher seal pressures are advancing at a 7.78% CAGR, raising average selling prices and offsetting commodity-line ASP compression.
+Reusables linger in resource-constrained health systems but lose ground as sterilization labor and traceability costs approach disposable levels.
 Specialty masks engineered for bariatric and robotic procedures carve out profitable micro-segments that encourage continuous R&D.

 OEMs now optimize sterile-pouch logistics and lean inventory to match just-in-time surgery schedules.
 Regulatory audits spotlight sterilization process validation, favoring branded vendors with ISO-compliant quality systems.
 Environmental pushback is real, yet early-stage bioplastic prototypes indicate a feasible middle path between infection control and circular-economy mandates.

-By Age Group: Pediatric & Neonatal Surge Ahead
+By Age Group: Pediatric Surge Driven by Guideline Updates

-Adults accounted for 60.50% share of the laryngeal mask airways market size in 2024, tracking the broader surgical patient mix.
-Pediatric and neonatal use, however, posts the fastest 8.47% CAGR through 2030 as randomized trials confirm superior outcomes compared with intubation in airway surgery.
+Adults accounted for 59.85% of the laryngeal mask airways market in 2025, mirroring the broader surgical patient mix.
+Pediatric and neonatal use, however, posts the fastest 8.12% CAGR through 2031 as randomized trials confirm superior outcomes compared with intubation in airway surgery.
 The Union of European Neonatal and Perinatal Societies now recommends LMAs in resuscitation when intubation skills are scarce.
-Device makers therefore roll out micro-cuff models sized for infants under 2 kg.
+Device makers roll out micro-cuff models sized for infants weighing under 2 kg.

-Hospitals delivered 58.89% of 2024 revenue thanks to high surgical volumes and early adoption of advanced technologies.
-Ambulatory surgical centers, however, show the sharpest 8.84% CAGR as payers steer procedures toward same-day discharge.
-LMAs align with ASC throughput metrics—swift insertion, minimal sore throat, and faster recovery—prompting administrators to bundle them into fixed-cost procedure packs.
+Hospitals accounted for 58.12% of 2025 revenue, driven by high surgical volumes and early adoption of advanced technologies.
+Ambulatory surgical centers, however, show the sharpest 8.44% CAGR as payers steer procedures toward same-day discharge.
+LMAs align with ASC throughput metrics, such as swift insertion, minimal sore throat, and faster recovery, prompting administrators to bundle them into fixed-cost procedure packs.
 Specialty clinics in ENT and fertility embrace LMAs for hands-free ventilation, while pre-hospital providers extend total addressable demand by standardizing supraglottic airways in advanced life-support kits.

 In military medicine, forward surgical teams stock compact LMA kits for prolonged field care, citing ease of use and rapid seal attainment.
 Collectively, this end-user diversification boosts device volumes beyond traditional OR confines.